google-research/skai/src/eagle_eye/README.md

   to create and download a service account JSON key file to your workstation.

 ### Deploy App Using Cloud Run
-- On your workstation, create a text file in the `skai/src/eagle_eye` directory named `config.json`.
+- On your workstation, create a text file named `config.json`.
 The contents of the file should be the `firebaseConfig` JSON data structure you copied previously.
-It should look like this:
+The file should look like this:

   ```
   {